-This Brown Sugar Pineapple Ham is the perfect Christmas or Easter Ham recipe!
-We made a delicious cola and brown sugar glaze for ham, and combined it with crushed pineapples.
-This spiral ham is easy to make, and filled with SO much flavor!
+Brown Sugar Pineapple Ham is the perfect Christmas or Easter Ham recipe!
+We made a delicious brown sugar and pineapple glaze for ham, and your holiday table will never be the same.
+This spiral ham recipe is easy to make, and filled with SO much flavor!

 Table of Contents

-Nothing says EASTER or the holidays (Ham is great for Christmas too!) like a good Ham recipe.
+Nothing says the holidays like a good Ham recipe.
 This Brown Sugar Pineapple Ham is just perfect for the holiday because it’s super tasty and super easy!

 This spiral ham makes holidays easy, and with this amazing cola, brown sugar, and pineapple ham glaze, this just might be the BEST spiral ham recipe.
 Especially for Easter and other holidays!